 Many companies struggle to produce timely, accurate cost information, particularly at a product level.
 From bills of material (BOMs) and production routings to labor productivity and overhead rates, the source data that is used to generate product cost information is often poorly maintained and improperly calculated.
 This data doesn’t need to be perfect, but it does need to reflect your actual operational practices and performance with reasonable accuracy.
 Discipline and accountability, as well as the pragmatic application of industry best practices in costing methodologies, will get you there.

-Scenario planning for the COVID-19 aftermath
+Scenario planning for the aftermath

 Position yourself for success, no matter the turnout

-As we said, your success in a post-COVID-19 world likely hinges upon your ability to ask the right questions to get the right answers.
+As we said, your success in a disrupted world likely hinges upon your ability to ask the right questions to get the right answers.
 Bold thinking during a recession is tricky business, and leaders are faced with difficult choices.
 The good news is, you don’t have to fly blind.
 Accurate and relevant cost and margin information, flexible analytics, and iterative scenario modeling can help ensure your business decisions produce optimal results.
 Our cost and margin experts are here to guide you through economic uncertainty and disruption.
-Contact us to learn how we can help you take data-driven action to recover from disruption, survive the recession, and adjust to a radically-changed world.
+Contact us to learn how we can help you take data-driven action to recover from disruption, survive the recession, and adjust to a radically changed world.
 Stay tuned for more articles like this one.